Ambroise Oyongo: Montpellier

 Oyongo's contract expired at the end of the 2017 season, and he opted to move to Europe rather than renewing his deal with Montreal.
 He signed with French club Montpellier in December 2017.

 On 22 February 2021, he moved on loan to Krasnodar in Russian Premier League until the end of the 2020–21 season.
 He made his debut for Krasnodar on 28 February 2021 in a Russian Premier League game against Ural Yekaterinburg, when he substituted injured Yevgeni Chernov in the 33rd minute.
 However, at half-time, Oyongo had to be substituted due to injury himself.
 On 4 March 2021, his agent announced that he will have to be operated on in Spain and will not be able to play for Krasnodar for the duration of the loan and will not return to the club.
 Krasnodar paid all of the salary due in advance at that time.

+Paris 13 Atletico

+On 31 July 2024, Oyongo signed for Championnat National club Paris 13 Atletico.